 (Parish Office is open Wednesdays 11am-2pm and Thursdays and Fridays 9am-11.45am, 12.45pm-3pm)

 Occasional Free lunch time concerts

 Strings Attached aims to promote, develop and help publicise high quality chamber music in the Brighton & Hove area, and we encourage and support both professional and amateur chamber music making.
-We are a voluntary group, working in co-operation with a range of organisations including the Brighton Dome and Brighton Festival to promote an annual series of Sunday morning world-class coffee concerts.
+We are a voluntary group, working in cooperation with Brighton Dome and Brighton Festival to promote an annual series of Sunday morning world-class coffee concerts.

 Contact Margaret Polmear 01273 328085